-The minimum furlough period was previously set at 3 consecutive weeks.
-However, from 1 July 2020, furlough periods are no longer restricted to a minimum 3-week period.
-These can run for any length of time (although the minimum claim period is 7 consecutive days).
-Where a previously fully furloughed employee started a new full-time furlough period before 1 July 2020, that period of furlough must still be a for a minimum of 3 consecutive weeks.
-For example, if a previously furloughed employee started a new furlough period on 22 June 2020, this would have to continue for at least 3 weeks until 12 July 2020.
-Only then could the employee be moved to a flexible furlough arrangement.
+The minimum furlough claim period was previously set at 3 consecutive weeks.
+However, from 1 July 2020, furlough claim periods are no longer restricted to a minimum 3-week period.
+They can run for any length of time (although the minimum claim period is 7 days in most cases).
+Claim periods must start and end within the same calendar month.